loomchild/theo-rails/README.md

 ### Computed attributes

-Computing attribute value in ERB feels awkward because angle brackets `<>` collide with the surrounding HTML tag.
+Computing attribute value in ERB feels awkward because angle brackets `<>` clash with the surrounding HTML tag.

-In Theo, an attribute with computed value can be expressed via `%=`.
-For example:
+In Theo, an attribute with computed value can be expressed via `%=`, for example:
 ```html
 <a href%="root_path">Home</a>
 ```